manabil/Dectma/README.md

 ***Dectma*** (Detection Tomatoes) is a web application to detect diseases in tomatoes through image detection on tomato leaves using YoLo

 ## Features ⚙

-- 🔎 Detect diseased tomatoes using leaf image
 - 🍂 Classification of diseases in tomatoes
 - 📋 There is an explanation regarding the disease (such as the cause of the disease occurring)
 - 📌 Recommend appropriate treatment to overcome the disease
-- ☀|🌑 LightTheme & DarkTheme
-- 🇮🇩 | 🇬🇧 Support Bahasa and English Language
+- 🔎 Detect diseased tomatoes using leaf image

 ## Technology